 The coat of arms of the former Royal Burgh of Queensferry

 The object of this Blog is to allow the people of South Queensferry and the wider world to become aware of the History of Queensferry before, during and after World War One, and perhaps help people find their lost relatives.
-This information will build up gradually over time and the content may even change from day to day as it does! (links to other relevant websites are at the bottom of this page)
+This information will build up gradually over time. (links to other relevant websites are at the bottom of this page)

-The 'Memorials' page will contain information regarding the men who died and have their names commemorated on the Queensferry and Dalmeny Memorials.
-These will be archived to the left of the page, with November 2014 telling about the unveiling of the memorials, December 2014 telling the stories of the 1914 names, January 2015 telling the stories of the 1915 men, and so on.
+The 'Memorials' page contains information regarding the men who died and have their names commemorated on the Queensferry and Dalmeny Memorials.
 It will later have a section for local men, whose names are not on the Memorials, but should be considered for their great sacrifice.
-The 'Commonwealth Graves' page will tell us the stories behind the men who find themselves buried far from home, in Queensferry Cemetery.
+The 'Commonwealth Graves' page tells us the stories behind the men who find themselves buried far from home, in Queensferry Cemetery.

 Started in 2013, our research is on-going and will be updated from time to time as new information is uncovered.
 We hope to have at least monthly updates, althugh not in every category!

 If you have any stories of the war years you would like to share and see on this blog, or can help with information on any of the named men, or would like to know more about those listed on the memorial page, please contact us through the History Group Website, link above, or email us at our new address, firstname.lastname@example.org

 Queensferry History Group welcomes new members, and meets every Monday at 10am and on the first Thursday of each month 7.00pm, in the basement of: City of Edinburgh Council Offices, 53 High Street, South Queensferry, Scotland, EH30 9HP -